AzusaF/dbt-project/README.md

 # dbt-project
-DBT Project using GCloud and Big Query
+DBT Project using GCloud and BigQuery